 The student seminar group is the center of academic activity at the USAWC.
-Just prior to in-processing, information on seminar group assignments is provided which designates seminar group chairmen, assistant chairmen, and other positions.
+Just prior to in-processing, information on seminar group assignments is provided which designates seminar group chairs, assistant chairs, and other positions.

 The Faculty Instructor (FI) is the person responsible for facilitating the seminar group's learning process.
-He serves to:
+The FI serves to: